mircealungu/mircea/thoughtstream.md

+**Jul 19**

+Seeing a child watch Peppa Pig is a thing of wonder: the wide eyes, the 100% focus.
+How much would I be able to learn if I had the same focus?

+**

+*Marvin, das Steppende Pferd* in German saved me from doomscrolling in the morning during the 2008 economic crisis.
+Could it be that in 2024 *Gurli Gris* in Danish will save me from reading and watching materials about the upcoming third world war and economic disasters?

+**

+Day #2 of fasting; 18.30

+8 pull ups?! on a normal day I do 5-6?

 **Jul 8**

 There's somebody near me in the plane with an IronMan bracelet, and it reminded me that I always admired people who finished such a race.
 Maybe one day I'll do one too.